History of science fiction: Verne and Wells

 The European brand of science fiction proper began later in the 19th century with the scientific romances of H.G.
 Wells and the science-oriented, socially critical novels of Jules Verne.
-Verne's adventure stories, notably Journey to the Center of the Earth (1864), From the Earth to the Moon (1865), and Twenty Thousand Leagues Under the Sea (1869) mixed daring romantic adventure with technology that was either up to the minute or logically extrapolated into the future.
+Verne's adventure stories, notably Journey to the Center of the Earth (1864), From the Earth to the Moon (1865), and Twenty Thousand Leagues Under the Seas (1869) mixed daring romantic adventure with technology that was either up to the minute or logically extrapolated into the future.
 They were tremendous commercial successes and established that an author could make a career out of such whimsical material.
 L. Sprague de Camp calls Verne "the world's first full-time science fiction novelist."

 Wells's stories, on the other hand, use science fiction devices to make didactic points about his society.
 In The Time Machine (1895), for example, the technical details of the machine are glossed over quickly so that the Time Traveller can tell a story that criticizes the stratification of English society.
 The story also uses Darwinian evolution (as would be expected in a former student of Darwin's champion, Huxley), and shows an awareness of Marxism.
 In The War of the Worlds (1898), the Martians' technology is not explained as it would have been in a Verne story, and the story is resolved by a deus ex machina, albeit a scientifically explained one.

 The differences between Verne and Wells highlight a tension that has existed in science fiction throughout its history.
 The question of whether to present realistic technology or to focus on characters and ideas has been ever-present, as has the question of whether to tell an exciting story or make a didactic point.